maxfragg/ForGeOSI/README.md

   Types for typesave parameters

 Feel free to extend, i will accept pull requests on a resonable base.

+##Testing There are testcases to be found __test/__, but they are not portable
+and will need fixing to run on other systems.
+The tests further require
+* bash
+* Python 3
+* The Sleuth Kit ver 4.1 or highter, including fiwalk
+* idifference

 ###Issues
 Please report issues on [github](https://github.com/maxfragg/ForgeOSI/issues)